This is the home page for the second edition of Think Java, by Allen Downey and Chris Mayfield.

 Or read the interactive version hosted by Trinket.

-Most of the code examples in this book are available for download from the ThinkJavaCode2 repository on GitHub.
-Instructions for working with the repository are in the preface of the book.
+The code examples in this book are available for download from this repository on GitHub.
+Instructions for working with the code are in the preface of the book.

 Think Java is a free textbook available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Readers are free to copy and distribute the text; they are also free to modify it, which allows them to adapt the book to different needs, and to help develop new material.
 The LaTeX source for this book is in the ThinkJava2 repository on GitHub.